-- The River Stour is a Special Wildlife Site and the river and Staffordshire & Worcestershire Canal form important green infrastructure and biodiversity corridors. - Kidderminster has 4 designated conservation areas and many Statutory and Locally listed buildings. - The River Stour presents a significant flood risk to parts Kidderminster. - Kidderminster has an Air Quality Management Area (AQMA) which covers the area along St. Mary's ring road and into the Horsefair.
+- The River Stour is a Special Wildlife Site (SWS) and the river and Staffordshire & Worcestershire Canal form important green infrastructure and biodiversity corridors. - The District has 17 designated conservation areas and many Statutory and Locally Listed Buildings. - The Rivers Severn and Stour present a significant flood risk to parts Kidderminster, Stourport-on-Severn and Bewdley. - Kidderminster has an Air Quality Management Area (AQMA) which covers the area along St. Mary's ring road and into the Horsefair.